MarianBusila/AZ203/MonitorOptimize/MonitorOptimize.md

     | where CounterName == "Available MBytes"
     | summarize avg(CounterValue) by bin(TimeGenerated, 1h)
     ```
-* implement Application Insights Web Test and Alerts
+* implement Application Insights Web Test and Alerts [Monitor the availability of any website](https://docs.microsoft.com/en-us/azure/azure-monitor/app/monitor-web-app-availability), [Add availability test with PowerShell](https://docs.microsoft.com/en-us/azure/azure-monitor/app/powershell#add-an-availability-test)
+    - in Azure Application Insights you can configure sending web requests to your application at regular intervals from points around the world.
+    - the URL to be tested must be visible from the internet.
+If your URL is not visible from the public internet, you can choose to selectively open up your firewall to allow only the test transactions through
+    - you can create simple URL ping test or multi-step web test